-Howard County Center for the Arts houses visual arts studios, classrooms, a 114-seat black box theater, meeting space for affiliated arts organizations and space for resident art groups in the 27,000-square- foot facility.
+The Howard County Center for the Arts houses visual arts studies, classrooms, black box theatre, meeting space for affiliated arts organizations and space for resident art groups in its 27,000-square-foot facility.

 Participating music groups include the Howard County Regional Youth Orchestra, which conducts weekly rehearsals in the theater from September through June.

 HCCA offers year-round classes in the visual, performing and literary arts for students of all ages.
 The spring session runs from April 21 through June 14.

 Classes for adults include acrylic painting, beginning drawing, beginning oil painting, Artists Dialogue Workshop, No Boundaries Musical Theater Program for young adults with disabilities, portrait model studios, and life drawing/painting model studios.